 a.
 I took you from the sheepfold, from following the sheep, to be ruler over My people: God was about to make David an amazing promise – one that might be hard for David to believe.
 Therefore, He first reminded David of His past work in His life.
 The same God who was with David wherever he had gone would also fulfill this promise.

 b.
 I will appoint a place for My people Israel: God promised David that under his reign, God would establish a permanent, secure, Israel.
 God promised this first because He knew that David, being a godly shepherd, was first concerned about the welfare of his people.

 c.
-Furthermore I tell you that the Lord will build you a house: God promises David that he will build him a house in the sense of establishing a dynasty for the house of David.
+Furthermore I tell you that the LORD will build you a house: God promised David that He would build him a house in the sense of establishing a dynasty for the house of David.
 This was an enduring legacy for David long after his death.

 ii.
 “The oracle’s significance depends on the various meanings of the Hebrew bayit, ‘house’, which can mean ‘dynasty’, ‘temple’, and even ‘household’ (1 Chronicles 16:43).”
 (Selman)

 iii.
 Why did God say, “No” to David’s offer?
 Because David was a man of war, and God wanted a man of peace to build His temple.
 1 Chronicles 22:8-10 explains this: But the word of the LORD came to me, saying, ‘You have shed much blood and have made great wars; you shall not build a house for My name, because you have shed much blood on the earth in My sight…a son shall be born to you, who shall be a man of rest…He shall build a house for My name.

 iv.
 The explanation to David recorded in 1 Chronicles 22:8 came years afterwards.
 “It would have wounded David needlessly to have been told this at the time….
 Meanwhile David possessed his soul in patience, and said to himself, ‘God has a reason; I cannot understand it, but it is well.’ “ (Meyer)